uniquid/developer-wiki/Documents/architecture.md

 Imprinting
 ----------
 When an Entity has created his identity, no transaction on the block chain involve his addresses.<br>
-**Imprinting** is the name of the process that allow an other Entity, called **Imprinter**, to obtain the control of the newly created Entity.<br>
+**Imprinting** is the name of the process that allow another Entity, called **Imprinter**, to obtain the control of the newly created Entity.<br>

 The Imprinter take, from the new Entity, the Xpub at path **m/44'/0'**  and the **Name** used to identify the entity on the communication channel for message delivery.<br>
 Obtained the Xpub the Imprinter send some token at address **m/44'/0'/0/0/0/0**.

 This first transaction is called **Imprinting Contract** 'cause the Entity that send token acquire the access to all **system reserved functions**.

-From this moment the Imprinter is the only owner of the entity imprinted.<br>
+From this moment the Imprinter is the only owner of the entity just imprinted.<br>
-To allow a third  entity to manage the one just imprinted the imprinter send to imprinted entity a contract to  **sign**  where this third entity (called **orchestrator** ) is allowed to manage the system reserved functions. <br>
+The imprinter later sends to the newly imprinted entity a contract to  **sign**  that specify that a third entity (called **orchestrator** ) is allowed to request him the system reserved functions.<br>

-After that the Xpub and the unique name are transferred **from** imprinter **to** the orchestrator.

-So, once that the first contract was signed, the **imprinting contract** went, implictly, revoked.
+After that, the Xpub and the unique name are transferred **from** imprinter **to** the orchestrator that now become the new owner of the Entity.
+The original **imprinting contract** is automatically revoked.

-The orchestrator is, foornm this moment, allowed to manage the creation of the Entity's contracts.
+The orchestrator is, from this moment, allowed to manage the creation of the Entity's contracts.
 ___

 Message and RPC
 ---
-The UniquID framework define the structure of the message used to request the function's execution.<br>
+The UniquID framework define the structure of the messages used to request the function's execution.<br>
 The channel is not defined inside the framwork to grant the maximum interoperability between all system's actors.<br>
 The structure of the messages and the RPC is based on **JSON-RPC**.<br>
 In the communication protocol the User send a request and wait a response from the Provider.